nimom38/cmpe-277-hackathon/README.md

 * Should be able to render time series
 * Menu Select
 * Annotation Support
-* Chatbot that answers questions regarding the budget based on preset data
+* GPT powered AI Chatbot that answers questions regarding the budget based on preset data

 # Demo